michaellynn/michaellynn.github.io/_posts/2022-02-25-the-internet-is-a-series-of-cables.md

 But it could be 6 months before it gets here?
 What do I do??

+Starlink was out.
+I live in a forest, no good view on the sky.

+Cellular?
+I get 1 bar of LTE on a **good** day.

 **Idea:** Maybe if I covered a neighbor's bill, I could use theirs?
 Turns out - yes!
 One of them was willing!

 Now - we wanted to live where we weren't directly in our neighbor's business.
 We have a couple acres.
 We've got several hundred feet between ourselves and the remote beginnings of anyone next door.